nitad54448/yappari-5-1/README.md

 This option will provide a Z-HIT simulation (which is a Hilbert transform of the phase into the real part of the impedance) for one or more datasets.
 The procedure, when and why to use it, is described [here](https://en.wikipedia.org/wiki/Z-HIT).
 In this implementation I am using the corrections including the 5th derivative of the phase as described in the link given previously.
 This is a procedure similar to the better known Kramers-Kronig test.

 #### Simulate spectrum ####
 This option will calculate an impedance spectrum based on the model and the values of the parameters of the model, in the frequency range that are on Parameters page.
-It will create a new dataset (called "simulated_" but you can change its name).
+It will create a new dataset (called "sim_" but you can change its name).

 #### Report active datasets ####
 This command generates an HTML report containing information about the model used, the parameters used, the fitted parameters, and their standard deviation (if an LM fit was done, otherwise esd will appear as 0).
 It also includes images of the fit.
 The report is saved in your temporary directory and automatically opened in a browser.
+Beware that for each datasets you'll get 5 images and texts with the results.. so if you fit 3700 datasets don't use __Report__ unless you want to have a 10000 pages pdf file.

 #### Save active parameters ####
 Saves a file with the parameters for all selected datasets.
-Useful for multiple datasets, see also __Report__.
+Useful for multiple datasets, for a small number of datasets you may use also __Report__.
 Note that if the dataset was not fitted the parameter line corresponding to that dataset will be empty.

 #### Save data ####
 This option saves the active datasets, as selected by the user, to a single file with data separated by the character you have on the Parameters page, in multiple columns format.
 All active datasets will be saved in a single file, each data subsequently added, with its name, to the same file.